jomjohn/drill/_docs/performance-tuning/performance-tuning-reference/010-query-profile-tables.md

----
-title: "Query Profile Column Descriptions"
+# Query Profile Column Descriptions
-date: 2016-11-21 22:28:41 UTC
-parent: "Performance Tuning Reference"
----

 The following tables provide descriptions listed in each of the tables for a query profile.